DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-10-03-personal-statement-guidance-changes.md

 Research participants fed back that:

-- Question 1 (*why do you want to teach this subject or age group*) was confusing because it mentioned both subject and age group together and it wasn’t clear to candidates which of these should be tackled in which scenario (age group is for primary applicants to answer).
+- Question 1 (*why do you want to teach this subject or age group*) was confusing because it mentioned both subject and age group together and it was not clear to candidates which of these should be tackled in which scenario (age group is for primary applicants to answer).
 Candidates applying for secondary teaching found it especially difficult to answer why they wanted to teach a specific age group.

 - The mention of skills in question 2 (*what skills, experience and characteristics do you have that would make you a great teacher?*) was also difficult for candidates to interpret.
 It was not clear how skills were different to characteristics or experience which were also mentioned in the question.

 - Question 2 was found to be overwhelming for one candidate with ADHD who said that they would struggle to know where to start with it and recommended breaking it down further.

-- Career changers reported being unsure of where to include their experience and it wasn’t clear to people where ‘life skills’ or experience gained through parenting should be included.
+- Career changers reported being unsure of where to include their experience and it was not clear to people where ‘life skills’ or experience gained through parenting should be included.

 Teacher training advisers fed back that: